basho-labs/docker-images/riak/test/README.md

 ### Running the tests

-The tests are run inside a Docker container built from the `Dockerfile` residing in this directory.
-If you add tests to this folder that can be discovered by pytest, then running `make clean test` should pick them up and run them automatically.
+The tests are run inside a Docker container built from the `tests.Dockerfile` residing in this directory using the `docker.mk` utility.
+If you add tests to this folder that can be discovered by pytest, then running `make test` should pick them up and run them automatically.

 In order to pass additional parameters to `pytest` (like restricting what tests are run), declare the ENV variable `PYTEST_ARGS` with the appropriate parameters.

-    PYTEST_ARGS="-k my_test" make clean test
+    PYTEST_ARGS="-k my_test" make test

 ### Advanced config: networking